-Skewness values of less twice that of (6/n)0.5 - where n equals the size of the sample – are consistent with a symmetric distribution.
+Skewness values of less twice that of (6/n)0.5 are consistent with a symmetric distribution.
 Kurtosis values of less twice that of (24/n)0.5 are consistent with a normal distribution.
 No metric evaluated in the experiments showed either skewness or kurtosis values exceeding the limits of what is consistent with a normal distribution.
 Based on this analysis, we are comfortable proceeding to use a two independent sample t-test.
 We are forced to assume unequal variance due to somewhat different variances within the samples being compared.
-We choose to use 90% confidence intervals in order to enhance detectability.
-However, by narrowing the confidence intervals, we are forced to supplement the finding of a significant result by either subsequently applying a bootstraping method for an original finding pertinent to geoengineering and AGW, or to consult the appropriate studies to establish the veracity of a significant finding that matches the findings in other work, such as in a comparison between control or historical runs.
+We choose to use 90% confidence intervals to enhance detectability.
+However, by narrowing the confidence intervals, we are forced to supplement the finding of a significant result by either subsequently applying a bootstrapping method for an original finding pertinent to geoengineering and AGW, or to consult the appropriate studies to establish the veracity of a significant finding that matches the findings in other work, such as in a comparison between control or historical runs.

-Even with carefully applied methods for analysis, RCP4.5RCP4.5
+Even with carefully applied methods for analysis, detection of changes in future ENSO variability under different scenarios is challenging.
+As we are limited in both the length and number of geoengineering simulations, we aggregate geoengineering experiments, when appropriate, to increase sample size.
+We combine experiments only when the aggregated experiments form a group that is neatly distinct from its matching comparison group.
+Aggregated experiments must simulate a future climate that both starts from a similar mean climate and follows a similar trend, or lack of a trend, throughout the experimental period.
+After applying this standard, we are able to aggregate G1 and G2, since the experiments both initialize from a preindustrial climate and the anthropogenic warming imposed is fully offset by the solar dimming.
+We are also able to aggregate G3 and G4, since both initialize from a year 2020 climate and follow trajectories in which RCP4.5 is either fully (G3) or largely (G4) offset by constant sulfur dioxide injections during the experimental period.
+Application of this standard for aggregation of experiments precludes the aggregation of all GeoMIP experiments G1-G4 into a single ensemble, as the experiments initialize from different climates and follow independent trajectories thereafter.
+This standard is also applied when we consider aggregating control experiments.
+Since each control experiment – instantaneous quadrupling of CO2, 1% yr–1 CO2 increase runs and RCP4.5 – depicts climates that are distinct from each other, no aggregation of control experiments is performed.

 To identify and analyze ENSO variability and amplitude, absent the contamination of the signal induced in the immediate aftermath of application of initial solar dimming or stratospheric aerosol forcing, the first 10 years of each geoengineering model run were removed.
 The relevant comparison periods become either “Years 11-50” in G1 and 2030-2069 in G2-G4.
 Initial forcing is applied in “Year 1” in G1 and in 2020 in G2-G4.
 This 40-year interval is then compared to RCP4.5 2030-2069 and historical 1966-2005 for each respective model and to observations.
 We used the Kaplan (1998) SST data set because it is well documented and used in many of the referenced papers.
 Differences between the Kaplan data and other available data sets are trivial during the period of data used.